Afari-Richmond/Afari-Richmond/README.md

 # Hi, I'm Richmond Addo Afari! 👋

-I'm a software engineer who loves building apps and solving problems with code.
+I'm a Software Engineer who loves building apps and solving problems with code.
 I enjoy creating easy-to-use and efficient software that helps people.

 In my free time, I like learning new things, trying out new tech, and working on fun projects.